 Warranties provided to customers are assurance-type of warranties on the fitness of purpose and merchantability of the Company's goods.
 The Company does not provide service-type of warranties to customers.

-Revenue is recognized at a point in time and therefore there are no unsatisfied and/or partially satisfied performance obligations at December 31, 2023 and 2022.
+Revenue is recognized at a point in time and therefore there were no unsatisfied and/or partially satisfied performance obligations at December 31, 2024 and 2023.

 Shipping and Handling